 - 16. Take Care of Yourself

-- I Adopted a Dog and Now I Regret It – Final Thought
+- I Adopted a Dog And Now I Regret It – Final Thoughts

-Whatever the reason, it’s important to remember that you’re not alone if you’ve adopted a pet and you’re experiencing feelings of regrets
+Whatever the reason, it’s important to remember that you’re not alone if you’ve adopted a pet and you’re starting to regret it

 The crucial thing we need to understand before discussing how to handle dog adoption regret is what causes them.

-Here are the Possible Causes of Dog’s Adoption Regret
+Here are the Possible Causes Why You Begin To Regret After Adopting A Dog

 1. The Dog Is Not a Good Fit for Your Family